What is Ultrasound Imaging?

 After your ultrasound exam is completed, we will be happy to answer any questions you have regarding follow-up care with your physician and getting the results of your scan.
 The ultrasound exam is interpreted by one of our board-certified radiologists and a report of the findings is sent to your doctor.

-Please contact Radiology Associates of Hartford, P.C., to schedule your next Ultrasound or to learn more.
-We serve patients in Avon, Bloomfield, Enfield, Glastonbury, and surrounding areas in Connecticut.
+Please contact Radiology Associates of Hartford, PLLC, to schedule your next Ultrasound or to learn more.
+We serve patients in Avon, Rocky Hill, Bloomfield, Enfield, Glastonbury, and surrounding areas in Connecticut.

 Call us at (860) 969-6400 to schedule an Ultrasound.